Repoformer: Selective Retrieval for Repository-Level Code Completion: Results

 The results are summarized in \cref{tab:main_eval}.
-Compared to no retrieval and invariable retrieval with StarCoderBase of the same size, \textsc{Repoformer}'s selective retrieval strategy exhibits strong performance improvements.
-Via the $P$(\texttt{\textless cc\textgreater}) strategy, \textsc{Repoformer-3B} can outperform StarCoderBase-7B on most of the tasks and metrics except EM for API completion, even outperforming the 5x larger StarCoder in terms of ES for API and chunk completion.
-We also show that the performance improvement from our paradigm can generalize to three \textit{languages beyond Python} (\cref{appendux-crosscodeeval-results}), the \textsc{Repoformer-7B} (\cref{appendux-crosscodeeval-results}), as well as \textit{dense retrieval} instead of Jaccard similarity (\cref{appendix-retriever-robustness}).
-In later sections, we demonstrate that the observed success is due to an organic combination of the learned abstention ability and the improved robustness to retrieval.
+Compared to no retrieval and always retrieving with StarCoderBase of the same size, \textsc{Repoformer}'s selective retrieval strategy exhibits strong performance improvements across all the tasks and both lexical-based and execution-based metrics.
+Via the threshold selection strategy, \textsc{Repoformer-3B} can outperform StarCoderBase-7B on most of the tasks and metrics except EM for API completion, even outperforming the 5x larger StarCoder in terms of ES for API and chunk completion.
+Finally, The \textsc{Repoformer-16B} model outperforms the strongest StarCoder baseline by 3\%, averaged across all tasks, setting up the new start-of-the-art for repository-level code completion.
+We also experimentally confirm that the performance improvement from our framework can generalize to three \textit{languages beyond Python} (\cref{appendux-crosscodeeval-results}) as well as \textit{dense retrieval} instead of Jaccard similarity (\cref{appendix-retriever-robustness}).
+In later sections, we demonstrate that the observed success is due to both the ability to accurately abstain from retrieval and the improved robustness to retrieval.

-In terms of code completion accuracy, the threshold-controlled $P$(\texttt{\textless cc\textgreater}) strategy outperforms the self-selection strategy on all the tasks.
-In the next section, we show that the two strategies represent different ways to trade-off between accuracy and inference budget.
+In terms of code completion accuracy, the threshold selection strategy outperforms the greedy selection strategy on all the tasks.
+In the next section, we show that the two strategies represent different ways to achieve a good balance between accuracy and inference budget.